grantslatton/JustParse/README.md

 If this behavior is undesirable (e.g. for performance reasons), or unneeded, a parser can be wrapped in the `greedy` parser (e.g. `greedy (many alpha)`) to force behavior similar to `Parsec` or `attoparsec`.

+### Regex convenience

+JustParse provides the `regex` parser.
+This parser is of the type `Stream s Char => Parser s Match`.
+A `Match` object contains all of the text matched within it, and a list of `Match` objects which represent any subgroups (which may themselves contain subgroups, etc).
+These regular expressions are truly regular in that they do not have backreferences (for now).
+An example:

+    p = regex' "ab+cd?"     -- regex' is the same as regex but only returns the -- entire matched string

+is equivalent to the standard parser:

+    p = do
+        a <- char 'a'
+        b <- many1 (char 'b')
+        c <- char 'c'
+        d <- option "" (string "d")
+        return (a:b++c:d)

+So for small `String` parsers, or for use in larger parsers, the `regex` or `regex'` parsers prove very useful.